-When flabby upper arms persist despite your best efforts to lift weights and exercise, brachioplasty, or arm lift surgery, performed by New Haven cosmetic surgeon Dr. Beth Collins may help you achieve a slimmer, more toned look.
+When flabby upper arms persist despite your best efforts to lift weights and exercise, Brachioplasty, or arm lift surgery, performed by New Haven Board Certified Plastic Surgeon Dr. Beth Collins may help you achieve a slimmer, more toned look.

 Who Should Get an Arm Lift?